 Personal questions needn’t be intimate or make people uncomfortable — music, books, movies, pets, and hobbies are just a few things that can help your team share a bit about who they are when they’re not at work.
 Remind them that these are optional too, and it’s OK not to share if they don’t want to.

 Create a thoughtful PUG launch strategy for current employees to help maximize the PUGs’ effectiveness.
-“We hosted a fun PUG Party to kick off this program at Commsor,” says Stacey Thompson, Director of People.
+“We hosted a fun PUG Party to kick off this program at Commsor,” says Stacey Thompson, Former Director of People.
 “We used it as an opportunity to generate excitement around PUGs and ensure employees felt connected to their purpose and intent.”

 The team joined a working video chat — complete with great party tunes — and began the process of filling out their PUGs together.
 “We were able to solicit real-time feedback about what they enjoyed about the exercise, and what we could do differently to make it a better experience,” says Stacey.